kiichi/riotjs4-examples/README.md

 I use all range of frameworks depend on my purpose.

-For most of my internal company projects don't require heavy lifting frameworks that require Node to transpile like Vue, Angular, or React, but I also need to be avoid too basic like jQuery in order to avoid chaotic situation.
+For most of my internal company projects don't require heavy lifting frameworks that require Node to transpile like Vue, Angular, or React, but I cannot go too basic like jQuery in order to avoid chaotic situation in the future.

 The best part of Riot is that it compiles on the browser, and it supports all modern component based UI mechanism with reasonable learning curve.
 This is very useful for me because